-As a custom home builder or remodeling company, it’s not just tough, it’s also a process that’s not designed in your favor — especially on marketplaces like Houzz, HomeAdvisor and Angie's List (we'll get into that in a moment).
+As a custom home builder or remodeling company, it’s not just tough, it’s also a process that’s not designed in your favor — especially on marketplaces like Houzz Pro, HomeAdvisor and Angi (formerly known as Angie's List), but we'll get into that in a moment.

 Most residential home construction companies aren’t large enough to have someone on staff that is focused on the marketing activities necessary to keep the pipeline filled so it falls on you, the business owner.
 But, you don’t always have the time it takes to properly market to new clients because you’re busy making sure your existing clients are happy (and rightfully so).